-In 1989 David set up a picture framing workshop on the second floor of a tilt slab building in the historic suburb of Addington, Christchurch.
-Initially accessible only by an outdoor staircase (an improvement on the original ladder-only access), the fledgling business was established on the principles of museum-standard picture framing techniques and processes aimed as much at the private art owner as they were at institutions and private businesses.
-Since then he has expanded the range of art services offered at City Art Depot to provide practical and aesthetically pleasing solutions for the framing, installation, transportation or storage of works of art and artefacts to ensure that they are displayed and protected to the best advantage and to the highest safety standards.
-A large workshop and fully trained and experienced staff enable City Art Depot to make frames, crates and artists’ stretchers from raw timber through to the finished product.
-In taking over the lease of the ground floor in 2002 David has expanded the business again to include a showroom, storage room and a fine arts gallery representing artists working in a variety of media.
+In 1989, David established the City Art Depot conservation framing workshop on the second floor of a tilt slab building in the historic suburb of Addington, Christchurch.
+The fledgling business held true to the principles of museum-standard picture framing techniques and processes, aimed as much at the private art owner as they are at institutions and private businesses.
+Since then, City Art Depot has added a gallery representing contemporary New Zealand artists and expanded its range of art services to provide practical and elegant solutions for the framing, installation, transportation and storage of works of art and artefacts to ensure they are displayed and protected to the best advantage.

-Now celebrating its 25th anniversary, City Art Depot has remained true to its original philosophy of museum-standard art care with a client base encompassing museums, galleries, institutions, corporate clients and private art owners.
+Now, nearly three decades later, City Art Depot has maintained this original philosophy of museum-standard art care and education, attracting a client base including museums, galleries, institutions, businesses and private art owners throughout New Zealand.